 Maybe you’ve heard the hype or maybe you are sitting with a puzzled look on your face – that’s okay too.
-When I first heard about high-frequency facial wants my first thought was that I didn’t think I wanted anything “high frequency” near my face, which I think is fair.
-But it turns out these magical little devices are supposed to be the answer to all your prayers if you suffer from acne.
+When I first heard about high-frequency facial wands my first thought was I don’t think I want anything “high frequency” near my face, which I think is fair.
+But it turns out these magical little devices are supposed to be the answer to all your prayers if you suffer from acne or fine lines and wrinkles.
 Where was this in junior high!?

 If you’ve ever struggled with acne you have likely tried every serum, mask, toner, face wash, etc. You’ve probably experienced incredibly irritated skin and have had moments of helplessness when you didn’t think your skin would ever clear up.
 But high-frequency acne treatments are here to save the day!
 If you are ready to zap some zits, these energy-based devices deliver electrical energy, electromagnetic energy, or laser-light energy have been widely used as an alternative to topical and oral therapies for acne lesions and acne scars.
 Cool, right?